angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 - jQuery has a function called `.html()` that lets you add HTML tags and text within an element.
 Any content previously within the element will be completely replaced with the content you provide using this function.

-Here's how you would rewrite and emphasize the text of our heading:
+Here is an example of how to rewrite and emphasize the text of a heading element:
 ```javascript
 $("h3").html("<em>jQuery Playground</em>");
 ```